d-exclaimation/relaxing/README.md

 # relaxing

-[relaxing](https://relaxing.saturday.team) is an edge powered API or the [relax](https://github.com/d-exclaimation/relax) Slack bot.
+[relaxing](https://relaxing.saturday.team) is an edge powered API of the [relax](https://github.com/d-exclaimation/relax) Slack bot.
 It is currently in Alpha, and is not yet available for public use.

 > **Warning**
 >